Anthonywilde1/Anthony_Wilde_T3A1/README.md

 ## Q9 |Explain data types, using examples from the JavaScript programming language.
  Objects, Arrays, null, Functions,
 In Javascript, (and other programming languages) there are several unique data types that we used to break down data into categories that help distinguish what the data is.
-These Datatypes are Numbers, Strings, Booleans, Objects, Functions, Null and Undefined.
-The first 3 Datatypes listed; Numbers, strings, booleans are what we refer to as primitive data types.
+These Datatypes are Numbers, Strings, Booleans, Objects, Functions, Null, Undefined, BigInt, Symbol and Undefined.
+The following Datatypes listed; Numbers, strings, booleans, undefined, bigint, symbol are what we refer to as primitive data types.
 They are called primitive because they at any one time can only hold one type within them.
 A good example is that whenever a string, number or boolean is used it will only return another string number or boolean.
-Below is an example of a Boolean primitive data type it demonstrates how only one data type (which in this case is the Boolean true) can be help within the Boolean class, in this class it is the Boolean data type, the same goes for the Number data type or the string data type, The three primitive data types are incapable of storing anything bar their own data type inside.
+Below is an example of a Boolean primitive data type it demonstrates how only one data type (which in this case is the Boolean true) can be help within the Boolean class, in this class it is the Boolean data type, the same goes for the Number data type or the string data type, Primitive data types are incapable of storing anything bar their own data type inside.
 ``` Boolean(true) = true
     Boolean(1) = true
     Boolean('string') = true
     Boolean(1+2) = true
 ```
-According to the ES6 documentation, I missed several other primitive data types from my initial statement.
-These primitive data types are the Undefined, BigInt and Symbol.
  Undefined is a primitive datatype as it can only be undefined aslong as a datatype has yet to be defined as of yet, it carries the same logic as before, something cant be undefined and a number, undefined would most often be seen if you forgot to assign a variable an actual datatype and when you do undefined ceases to exist.
 BigInt is another primitive data type, like all primitive data types it can only store one value at a time, BigInt is used as the ES6 Docs describes 'The BigInt type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
 With BigInts, you can safely store and operate on large integers even beyond the safe integer limit for Numbers.'
 This means that BigInt is most commonly used when a number is too large for the Numbers datatype which roughly means its outside of a physical human beings scope.
 The last primitive data type is the Symbol datatype, Symbols are again only capable of holding one value, what symbol does is create unique instances of a value which even if they are the exact same as another value will equal false due to it being unique.
 ``` let sym1 = Symbol(123)
     let sym2 = Symbol(123)
     (sym1 == sym2) = false